dirkbeer/adsb-analysis/README.md

 **Command line options**

-Don't use these routinely unless you understand them and have a specific reason.
+Not needed unless you have a specific reason.

 ```
 usage: analyze.py [-h] [--dynamic-limits] [--use-all] [--figure-filename FIGURE_FILENAME]